Anderson Conservation Easement, Bull Valley

 When David and Joanne first purchased their land, there was so much buckthorn and honeysuckle that it was hard to see the rise of the glacial kame, the wetland, and even Wisconsin (just across the property line).
 Rare glacial landforms exist on this property–a few small kames and one long, thin esker.
 Standing on top of these you will find remnant dry gravel hill prairie plants like prairie smoke and an excellent overview of the whole property.

-Irish Oaks Savanna, Harvard
+Irish Oaks Nature Preserve, Harvard

 40 acres preserved in 2017